paultsoi1014/RAG-Backbone/README.md

 cd langfuse
 docker compose up -d
 ```
+Continue the setup through creating a project, followed by creating a public and secret key in project settings

 ### 2. Document Parser
 The document parser processes documents for ingestion into the RAG system and is hosted in a separate repository.
 Follow these steps to set it up: